fernando-santos/phd-cross-docking/README.md

 # phd-cross-docking

-All solution steps of a branch-and-cut and price algorithm to solve the vehicle routing problem with cross-docking.
+All files of a branch-and-cut-and-price algorithm implementation for the vehicle routing problem with cross-docking.
-This includes mathematical models, algorithm implementations and computational results.
+This includes mathematical models, different algorithm implementations and computational results.